The following Owner-Managed Businesses guidance note by Tolley provides comprehensive and up to date tax information covering:

 This guidance deals with companies and not individuals / partners.

-Sales or acquisitions of businesses are likely to include the transfer of intangible fixed assets (IFAs) such as goodwill and / or other intellectual property.
+Sales or acquisitions of businesses are likely to include the transfer of goodwill and / or other intellectual property.

-This guidance considers some of the relevant tax issues arising on a transaction structured either as a transfer of trade and assets, or as the sale of shares.
+This guidance considers some of the relevant tax issues on a transaction structured as a transfer of trade and assets, or as a share sale.